 - Inheritance Cycle is going this route with the Dragon Rider organization.
 Eragon was a big deal because he was the first such rider in decades, and could lead to many more.

-- This relationship between the Michaelines and the Knights of the Anvil in the Deryni works is alluded to from time to time.
+- Deryni: This relationship between the Michaelines and the Knights of the Anvil is alluded to from time to time.
 When the Michaelines were suppressed in Gwynedd, many members sought sanctuary with the Anvillers, bringing their knowledge and some of their portable wealth with them.
 While the Anvillers have other influences (including Muslim ones), they seem to be a mixed human/Deryni military order that eschewed the spotlight of political prominence that Michaelines had, perhaps so as to avoid the Michaelines' fate.

-- The Order of the Phoenix from Harry Potter, which was La Résistance during the dark times when Voldemort and his Death Eaters were wreaking havoc.
+- Harry Potter: The Order of the Phoenix was formed during the dark times when Voldemort and his Death Eaters were wreaking havoc.
 Once Voldemort returns (despite the vehement insistence of the Ministry of Magic), the Order reforms... although it's only been 15 years, so the Order is primarily composed of its (surviving) original members.

-- Done on a massive scale in Andrey Livadny's The History of the Galaxy, where the Confederacy of Suns and its military are dissolved after 1000 years for lack of external enemies and the desires of the colonies for self-governance.
+- Andrey Livadny's The History of the Galaxy: the Confederacy of Suns and its military are dissolved after 1000 years for lack of external enemies and the desires of the colonies for self-governance.
 After just 20 years, humanity is attacked by a previously-unknown alien race bent on crippling and, possibly, wiping us out.
 It is up to a few soldiers, headed by four veterans of the Confederacy to defeat the overwhelming enemy and restore the Confederacy for common defense.
 One of them, a young woman, becomes the first President of the Confederacy, despite having no prior political or governing experience.
 Later novels show a rebuilt Confederacy after only a few years, its mildest back to full strength, despite many of the ships and Real Robots being scrapped at the end of the first one.

 - In A Song of Ice and Fire, the Night's Watch is a shadow of its legendary heritage — the harsh conditions and spartan lifestyle caused such recruiting problems in the past that it gradually become an Army of Thieves and Whores, assignment to which was considered slightly preferable to execution.
 Meanwhile, the apparent disappearance of the Others, the Humanoid Abominations the Watch was founded to defend against, led to them losing their purpose, and the Others' recent comeback lead Jon Snow and others to believe that the order needs to be whipped back into shape.
 Once he becomes Lord Commander, he starts making drastic changes with this in mind, including making peace with the wildlings beyond the Wall and seeking help from various noble houses of the realm.
 This makes him a lot of enemies among the other officers, and he eventually falls to a mutiny.